 On power-up, the time-out sequence is as follows: First PWRT time-out is invoked by the POR pulse.
 When the PWRT delay expires, the Oscillator Start-up Timer is activated.
 The total time-out will vary based on oscillator configuration and the status of the PWRT.
 For example, in RC mode with the PWRT disabled, there will be no time-out at all.
-Figure 12-7, Figure 12-8, Figure 12-9 and Figure 12-10 depict time-out sequences on power-up.
+Figure 12-6, Figure 12-7, Figure 12-8 and Figure 12-9 depict time-out sequences on power-up.

 Since the time-outs occur from the POR pulse, if MCLR is kept low long enough, the time-outs will expire.
-Then bringing MCLR high will begin execution immediately (Figure 12-9).
-This is useful for testing purposes or to synchronize more than one PICmicro microcontroller operating in parallel.
+Then bringing MCLR high will begin execution immediately (Figure 12-8).
+This is useful for testing purposes or to synchronize more than one PICmicro® microcontroller operating in parallel.

-Table 12-5 shows the reset conditions for some special function registers, while Table 12-6 shows the reset conditions for all the registers.
+Table 12-5 shows the RESET conditions for some special function registers, while Table 12-6 shows the RESET conditions for all the registers.

-12.9 Power Control/Status Register (PCON)
+12.9 Power Control/STATUS Register (PCON)

-The Power Control/Status Register, PCON, has two status bits that provide indication of which power-up type reset occurred.
+The Power Control/STATUS Register, PCON, has two status bits that provide indication of which power-up type RESET occurred.

-Bit0 is Brown-out Reset Status bit, \overline{BOR} .
-Bit \overline{BOR} is set on a Power-on Reset.
-It must then be set by the user and checked on subsequent resets to see if bit \overline{BOR} cleared, indicating a BOR occurred.
-However, if the brown-out circuitry is disabled, the \overline{BOR} bit is a "Don't Care" bit and is considered unknown upon a POR.
+Bit0 is Brown-out Reset Status bit, BOR.
+The BOR bit is unknown upon a POR.
+BOR must be set by the user and checked on subsequent RESETS to see if bit BOR cleared, indicating a BOR occurred.

-Bit1 is POR (Power-on Reset Status bit).
+Bit1 is $\overline{\text{POR}}$ (Power-on Reset Status bit).
 It is cleared on a Power-on Reset and unaffected otherwise.
 The user must set this bit following a Power-on Reset.